JarenL/CSC415/README.md

 # csc415 ![AppVeyor](https://img.shields.io/appveyor/ci/gruntjs/grunt.svg)
 📗 Projects from my CIS 415 by [San Francisco State University](https://cs.sfsu.edu/courses.html)

-## License
+## Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This repository is here solely for archival/portfolio purposes.
+I don'tmake any promises on correctness for any other classes that I took